cloudflare/cloudflare-docs/content/cloudflare-one/policies/filtering/identity-selectors.md

 Cloudflare Gateway can integrate with your organization's identity providers (IdPs).
 Before building a Gateway policy for IdP users or groups, be sure to [add the IdP as an authentication method](/cloudflare-one/identity/idp-integration/).

-Because IdPs expose user groups in different formats, reference the list below to choose the appropriate identity-based selector in Gateway.
+Because IdPs expose user groups in different formats, reference the list below to choose the appropriate identity-based selector.

 ### Azure AD